Sail through the city's iconic waterways on an Amsterdam Canal Cruise

 Plan your Amsterdam Canal Cruise

 • Low season: If you want to avoid the crowds, book your cruise between November and March.
 Although the weather is chilly, these months see fewer crowds and reduced prices.
-You can also save money on flights, accommodation, and tickets.
+Most cruises are closed, heated, and provide blankets.
+Plus, you can catch the Amsterdam Light Festival.

-• On the day: If you want to explore beyond a cruise, opt for a cruise in the day.
+• On the day: If you want to explore beyond a cruise, opt for a cruise during the day.
 Book combo tours to save time and money.
-However, if you want to enjoy the sunset or dine, opt for an evening or dinner cruise.
+However, if you want to enjoy the sunset or dine, opt for an evening or dinner cruise, especially in the winter.
 The latter promises a quieter and more romantic experience.

 • A free city map is available on all Lovers boats to help you understand the route better and point out the most important attractions to spot.